 According to Annex II of Regulation (EC) No 216/2008, Article 4(1), (2) and (3) of that Regulation do not apply to 'unmanned aircraft with an operating mass of no more than 150 kg'.

-Therefore, drones of 150 kg or less should be considered as radio equipment within the scope of the RED.
+Therefore, it could be assumed that drones of 150 kg or less (in particular consumer drones) should be considered as radio equipment , rather than aircraft, within the scope of the RED.

 In future this may change because of a new EASA regulation.